-In the past nine years it has been my deep privilege to facilitate Unreached Peoples Strategy Consultations for Christian leaders in many countries around the world.
-During the course of getting leaders together to think, pray and develop common strategies, a similar pattern has been repeated many times over.
-When Christian leaders who normally would not associate with one another (except on an occasional basis) begin to pray and think together about their common concern for a group of people, something wonderful begins to happen.
-The Holy Spirit begins to knit them together so that at the end of their session, they often say to one another: "We have all been working independently of one another to reach the same group.
+During the 1980s and 90s, it was been my deep Unreached facilitate Peoples Consultations for Christian leaders in many countries around the world.
+During the course of getting leaders together to think, pray and develop common strategies, a similar pattern was repeated many times over.
+When Christian leaders who normally would not associate with one another (except on an occasional basis) begin to pray and think together about their common concern for a group of people, something wonderful happened.
+The Holy Spirit began to knit them together so that at the end of their session, they would often say to one another: "We have all been working independently of one another to reach the same group.
 Why don't we pool our efforts and resources to maximize our effectiveness?"

 In Taiwan, this happened when 15 national workers and Western missionaries of different churches and organizations, all previously working independently to reach the Hakka people, decided to form an ongoing ministry network.
-They have continued to meet periodically over the years to pray, share lessons learned, and to coordinate their efforts.
-Together they have completed cultural research, published Scripture and hymnals, set up a vocational training program and, best of all, seen eighteen new fellowships of Hakka believers come into being, all led by indigenous leaders.
+They then met periodically over the years to pray, share lessons learned, and to coordinate their efforts.

+Together they completed cultural research, published Scripture and hymnals, set up a vocational training program and, best of all, saw eighteen new fellowships of Hakka believers come into being, all led by indigenous leaders.

-In Burundi, 25 denominational leaders and pastors decided to form an interdenominational network focussed on reaching the Pygmies, a people group that had seen many uncoordinated and unsuccessful prior efforts at evangelization.
+In Burundi, 25 denominational leaders and pastors decided to form an interdenominational network focused on reaching the Pygmies, a people group that had seen many uncoordinated and unsuccessful prior efforts at evangelization.

 These are just two examples of what God is doing by His Spirit to build John 17 unity among Christian agencies and leaders, so that working together as one, the world will know that Christ the Savior has been sent by the Father.
 In many multiplied instances the Holy Spirit is doing the same thing all around the world, breaking down those denominational, doctrinal and other barriers that have kept Christian workers separated and working independently of one another.
 Praise the Lord!
 This growing phenomenon bodes well for the reaching of other unreached peoples.

 One practical way of building ministry networks that I have found to be useful, and that may be of use to you, is the Networking Through Consultation Model:

 - Gather key leaders together. - Talk about "people group" and "unreached people group" definitions and their meaning in your context.
-(See these definitions at the end of this chapter.) - Assemble a list of local people groups and unreached people groups. - Spend time in prayer to the Lord of the harvest for the groups listed (Matthew 9:36-38). - Participants identify people groups they are reaching or want to reach. - Collate participants' responses according to similar people groups identified. - Get them into discussion groups to "network" with one another through thinking, praying and strategizing together on the basis of their common vision for reaching their people group.
+(See these definitions at the end of this chapter.) - Assemble a list of local people groups and unreached people groups. - Spend time in prayer to the Lord of the harvest for the groups listed (Matthew 9:36-38). - Participants identify people groups they are reaching or want to reach.

+- Collate participants' responses according to similar people groups identified. - Get them into discussion groups to "network" with one another through thinking, praying and strategizing together on the basis of their common vision for reaching their people group.

 The first step, gathering key Christian leaders together on a city basis or national basis, is not easy but is possible if the consultation is planned far enough in advance and held under broad enough auspices, such as that of the National Evangelical Fellowship or Council of Churches.
-During the course of the consultation we first emphasize the strategic advantages of focussing ministries on particular people groups and how God has been using the people group approach around the world.
-We also consider the Biblical stress on peoples and people groups rather than on political nations.
+During the course of such consultations, we first emphasized the strategic advantages of focusing ministries on particular people groups and how God has been using the people group approach around the world.
+We also considered the Biblical stress on peoples and people groups rather than on political nations.